 I understand it is a very busy time.
 If you are unable to get to a phone or computer to contact me, please have a family member do so.
 I'm sure they will be thrilled to share the news.
 When you contact me to let me know the baby has arrived, I will give you a firm appointment date.
 It is BEST to have your baby's session on day seven, eight or nine.
 (Please note: Babies that require a trip to the NICU may be an exception to the maximum age rule.
 Please contact me to discuss it.)

 The studio is kept at a balmy 29-30 degrees Celsius to keep baby nice and warm while in their birthday suit.
 I recommend dressing in layers so you can peel away the layers if you get warm (trust me, you will...I usually wear shorts when working...even in winter!).
 Babies pee and poo on everything...including me.
 Lol.
 It is to be expected...and often makes for a good laugh.
 It does not bother me, everything gets washed after a session.

-Newborn sessions begin at 9:30 a.m. and typically last three-four hours, so please plan accordingly.
+Newborn sessions begin at 9:00 a.m. and typically last three-four hours, so please plan accordingly.
 You may want to pack yourself a lunch and snacks.
-You are welcome to bring a friend or relative, but it's okay to come alone too.
 Enjoy the 'free' time to rest...I will not be offended if you nap!
-Lol!
 Sometimes parents may be called upon to "work".
 Some poses require assistance from Mom or Dad as a spotter.
 Baby safety is ALWAYS number one in my studio.